 Title I LEAs and schools that fail to make AYP toward statewide proficiency goals are subject to improvement and corrective action measures.
-In California, PI is the formal designation for Title I-funded schools and LEAs that fail to make AYP for two consecutive years.
+In California, PI is the formal designation for Title I-funded schools and LEAs that fail to make AYP for two consecutive reporting cycles.

 Once in PI, a school or LEA that fails to make AYP will advance further in PI status.
 See Data Files Listing Schools and LEAs in PI or At Risk of Entering PI.

 Determinations are made using two reporting cycles of data for schools and LEAs that receive Title I funds.
 Information on PI status determinations (identification, advancement, and exit criteria) at both the school and LEA level can be found at Title I PI Status Determinations.